fontforge/designwithfontforge.com/en-US/Glossary.md

 ## U
 ### Unicode

 A character set/encoding which tries to contain all the characters currently used in the world, and many historical ones as well.
-See the <a title="Unicode consortium" href="http://www.unicode.org/">Unicode consortium</a>.
+See the [Unicode consortium](http://www.unicode.org/).

 * BMP: Basic Multilingual Plane (0x00000-0x0FFFF)
 * SMP: Supplementary Multilingual Plane (0x10000-0x1FFFF)
 * SIP: Supplementary Ideographic Plane (0x20000-0x2FFFF)
 * SSP: Supplementary Special-purpose Plane (0xE0000-0xEFFFF) More info.

 ### Undershoot